 Gary from British Columbia asks some great and typical questions:

-I have been picking for 6 years, in an active bluegrass band for 2 years, and practicing daily for the last 14 months.
+I’ve been picking for 6 years, in an active bluegrass band for two years, and practicing daily for the last 14 months.
 I have saturated myself with recordings from the likes Fleck, Osborne, Scruggs, Shelor, Pandolfi, Pikelny, and beyond.
 My head is full of creative ideas and emulations of what I hear… But when I pick up my banjo, the same old stuff comes out.
 You know, habits like always resolving a chord progression with one of three predictable licks.
 Playing live, I play the same old forward-roll driven backup with insanely boring licks and bland breaks where I work the melody into a forward roll.
 I am just not satisfied with that anymore.

 The bottom line is: How can I break into playing the banjo more dynamically and creatively?
 Specifically, what are the stepping stones to integrating melodic and single-string components into tunes?
 Or comfortably improvising (on the fly) a break for a tune at a jam?
-I want to trade in the whole catalog titled: “historic banjo licks”, and learn to use more melodic breaks and play fluidly between the 5th and 12th Fret.
+I want to trade in the whole catalog titled: “historic banjo licks,” and learn to use more melodic breaks and play fluidly between the 5th and 12th Fret.

 It’s a big step from “intermediate” to “advanced”!
 I need help in figuring out how to chop that step up into manageable chunks!